 Based on this data, you can develop an understanding of how well your content addresses the purpose of your site (for example, to sell winter sports wear).

-For example, if your landing pages have a high bounce rate and visitors spend only a few seconds on those pages, you might conclude that the page content does not meet visitors' expectations, or that the page isn't designed to effectively draw visitors further into your site.
+For example, if your landing pages have a high bounce rate and visitors spend only a few seconds on those pages, you might conclude that the page content does not meet visitors' expectations or that the page isn't designed to effectively draw visitors further into your site.

 If users tend to search your site more often than you anticipate, you might consider redesigning the site navigation.

-You can determine, too, whether AdSense ads are delivering the revenue you expected.
+You can determine, too, whether AdSense ads are delivering the revenue that you expected.
 If not, you may need to revisit where on your page you're displaying the ads, or edit your content to see if different ads fare better.